scottward/hs-push/editions/19-ambition-plus-equals-success.md

 ## Post Text

 "Too often, a team's ambition outstrips its discipline."
-—
+— Unknown

 Ambitious goals are a spark that gets you moving.

 But ambitious goals alone won't sustain your motivation.

 You can't create discipline just by setting an exciting goal.

 Excitement ebbs and flows; you can't rely on it for consistent progress.

 Discipline is a habit you strengthen through practice.

 The effort is worth it: when you combine ambition with discipline, you achieve bigger things.

 ## Feedback